harshalzalke/harshalzalke.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I am a Ph.D. candidate in the [Department of Politics](https://politics.princeton.edu/) at Princeton and a fellow in the program for [Quantitative and Analytical Political Science](https://qaps.princeton.edu/).
 My research interests are in Political Economy, Formal Theory, and International Relations.
-In particular, I study how political risks, including the risk of inter-state conflict, influence firms' investment behavior.
+In particular, I study how political risks, including the risk of inter-state conflict, interact with firms' investment behavior.

 You can find my CV [here](assets/pdf/Harshal_CV.pdf).